amanrai1234/MATRIX-MUL---GPU-SYSTEMS-/README.md

 # CUDA-matrix-Multiplication
-Here I used CUDA to compute matrix multiplication and evaluated the other frameworks such as OPENMP, MPI and Pthreads
+Here I used CUDA to compute matrix multiplication and evaluated other frameworks such as OPENMP, MPI and Pthreads